 1. Form an organizing committee

 Contact local ACS members, chemistry faculty, schools, community organizations, and businesses who share your interest in Earth Day, environmentalism, and chemistry.
-See what resources they have available for your virtual teach-in event.
+See what resources they have available for your teach-in event.
 Distribute the customizable CCEW Fact Sheet (docx) to potential committee members, speakers, moderators, and partnering organizations.

 2. Pre-event logistics

 Think about the needs of your intended audience and event.
 The most important decision you will make is deciding which venue or platform you will use for your event.
 Choose a venue that can accommodate the size of your intended audience.
 If organizing a virtual teach-in, be aware that some online platforms require registration, others do not.
 Some platforms allow your broadcast to be recorded, others do not.
 Seek out volunteers who are savvy in technology to help make informed decisions about virtual platforms.
 Some ideas include Zoom, WebEx GoToWebinar, YouTube Live, Facebook Live, and Instagram Stories Live.

 Professors, industry members, lab technicians, elected officials, advocates, local community leaders, and chemistry students make great teach-in speakers.
 Make sure your community is well represented in your speaker choices.